reail-iitd/goalnet/README.md

-# GOALNET: Inferring Conjunctive Goal Predicates from Human Plan Demonstrations for Robot Instruction Following
+# GOALNET: Interleaving Neural Goal Predicate Inference with Classical Planning for Generalization in Robot Instruction Following

 This repository contains code implementation of the paper "GOALNET: Interleaving Neural Goal Predicate Inference with Classical Planning for Generalization in Robot Instruction Following".